 At the same time, we continue to remain vigilant and monitor the KPIs very closely during our “Transition period” ending June 2019.

-Finally, I would like to thank all our people and our customers for their support during the last ten years that have resulted in Anglo African becoming a leading player in the Technology space in this region.
-I would also like to thank the Chairman and Members of the Board of Directors for their continued support, guidance and advice.
+I would like to acknowledge the continued dedication and hard work of all our people.
+I also thank our customers for their support, including in our new businesses.
+Finally, I thank the Chairman for his wisdom and unfailing foresight, and members of the Board of Directors for their continued support, guidance and advice.